mohanedy/Tweetect/README.md

 </p>

 ## ✍️Quick start
-This app require Twitter API key and API Secret Key order to run. you can sign-up for twitter developer account from [here](https://developer.twitter.com/en/apply-for-access)
+This app require Twitter API key and API Secret Key in order to run. you can sign-up for twitter developer account from [here](https://developer.twitter.com/en/apply-for-access)
 * To add your API Key and API Secret Key you need to assign these constants with your API key values the code located in Main/Constant.swift :
 ```